CCBlueX/Documentation/md/scriptapi_v3/global_classes/async_util.md

 });
 ```

-Note: because `Promise` doesn't support cancellation, the async functions already running won't be cancelled if you disable the module.
+**Note:** Since Promise does not support cancellation, any async function that has already started will continue running even if the module is disabled.

-Unlike **V8** or **Node**, **GraalJS** doesn't have [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/Window/setTimeout), [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/Window/setInterval) nor [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
-On your browser, they are attached on [window object](https://developer.mozilla.org/en-US/docs/Web/API/Window).
+Unlike browsers or Node.js, GraalJS does not support web APIs such as  [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/Window/setTimeout), [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/Window/setInterval), or  [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+These are typically available on the [Window object](https://developer.mozilla.org/en-US/docs/Web/API/Window) object in browsers.

-We provide functions for delay using promises and the game's render thread event loop.
+Instead, this utility provides delay and timing functions that work within the game's render thread event loop.

-This class also contains function for HTTP requests using [OkHttp](https://github.com/square/okhttp), wich is used extensively in this mod:
+Additionally, AsyncUtil includes support for making HTTP requests using [OkHttp](https://github.com/square/okhttp), which is widely used in this mod:

 ```js
 const test = "Guten Tag!";